Updated: 3rd August 2021

 However, as part of the liquidation process, the appointed liquidator (or Official Receiver in the case of compulsory liquidation) will assess how the Bounce Back Loan was spent to ensure the funds were not misused.
 If misuse is suspected, you could be held personally liable for the loan.

-While the criteria around what a Bounce Back Loan could be spent on was relatively broad and could be used for a variety of purposes, including to help cash flow, as investment in the business, or providing working capital, the loan must be used to provide an economic benefit for the business.
-A Bounce Back Loan should not be for personal use.
+The criteria around what a Bounce Back Loan could be used for was relatively broad and could be used for a variety of purposes, including to help cash flow, as investment in the business, or providing working capital.
+The Bounce Back Loan, however, must be used to provide an economic benefit for the business.
+A Bounce Back Loan was not for personal use.

 If you are worried that you may have misused your Bounce Back Loan, you should seek expert help and advice as a matter of urgency.
 It is much easier to voluntarily deal with these types of situations while you still can, rather than wait for an investigation to be forced upon you.

-A licensed insolvency practitioner will be able to assess the situation for you and help you understand the options available to you and your company when it comes to your Bounce Back Loan.
+A licensed insolvency practitioner will be able to assess the situation for you, explain what a Bounce Back Loan could be used for, and help you understand the options available to you and your company when it comes to your Bounce Back Loan.

-If you are a limited company director and are worried about how you are going to repay your Covid-19 Bounce Back Loan, it is vital you seek expert help and advice as soon as possible.
+If you are a limited company director and are worried about how you are going to repay your Covid-19 Bounce Back Loan, or maybe you have already registered a default on your loan, it is vital you seek expert help and advice as soon as possible.
 The sooner you take action, the more options will be open to you and your company.
 We can consider your options for both rescuing your company and also for closing it down if you no longer believe it is viable.

 Real Business Rescue operate from over 100 offices across the country and offer a free initial consultation to all directors and shareholders.
 Call our expert team for immediate advice on your Bounce Back Loan today on 0800 644 6080.